OrionReed/tldraw-physics/README.md

 # tldraw physics
 This repo demonstrates a simple physics integration with [tldraw](https://github.com/tldraw/tldraw).
 It uses [Rapier](https://rapier.rs), a rust-based physics engine compiled to [WASM](https://webassembly.org).
 It also uses a simple PoC 'Collections' system for TLDraw which can be found [here](https://github.com/OrionReed/tldraw-physics/tree/main/tldraw-collections).
 Try it out in your browser **[here](https://orionreed.github.io/tldraw-physics/)**

 https://github.com/OrionReed/tldraw-physics/assets/16704290/0967881e-1faa-46fb-8204-7b99a5a3556b

 ## Usage
 - Hitting 'P' adds/removes all shapes from the physics simulation.
 - Select some shapes and hit the 'Add' or 'Remove' buttons to add/remove only those shapes
 - Hit the '🔦' button to highlight the shapes in the physics simulation (this uses tldraw's hinting, it's quite subtle)
 - The number of shapes currently in the sim is shown at the top
+- When a shape is selected it is made kinematic, i.e. it will no longer move from forces and will only move if you move it.

 #### Rules
 All shapes can be colliders, but only Geo and Draw shapes can be rigidbodies (this is an arbitrary choice).
 Physical properties are determined by the shape's color: